ForeCyberSec/eCPPT-Notes/Command-list.md

 proxychains nmap <options> <targetIP>

-//if there are other services we can also use these to connect to them proxychains ssh <targetIP>
+- if there are other services we can also use these to connect to them
+# proxychains ssh <targetIP>

-proxychains telnet <targetIP>
+# proxychains telnet <targetIP>

-//this opens a web browser with proxychains proxychains4 iceweasel
+- this opens a web browser with proxychains
+# proxychains4 iceweasel

 ---------------------------------